linonetwo/fragmented-regex/README.md

 ## Motivation

 Dealing with string was a wordy job.
-For example, CSS and RegExp, they were derived from business needs, suffered from rapid change and will eventurally growed into a unrefactorable enormous string.
+For example, CSS and RegExp, they were derived from business needs, suffered from rapid change and will eventually grow into an unrefactorable enormous string.

 Now there are [styled-components](https://github.com/styled-components/styled-components) for CSS, which allow [styled-flex-component](https://github.com/SaraVieira/styled-flex-component) and [rebass](https://github.com/jxnblk/rebass) to emerge.
 So CSS can be npm-publishable strings that are business-independent.